Octavia Wealth Advisors LLC Takes Position in CrowdStrike Holdings, Inc. (NASDAQ:CRWD)

-Octavia Wealth Advisors LLC bought a new stake in CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Rating) during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor bought 1,293 shares of the company’s stock, valued at approximately $294,000.
+Octavia Wealth Advisors LLC bought a new stake in CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Rating) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm bought 1,293 shares of the company’s stock, valued at approximately $294,000.

-Several other institutional investors and hedge funds have also modified their holdings of the company.
-State Street Corp increased its holdings in shares of CrowdStrike by 2.7% in the 4th quarter.
-State Street Corp now owns 4,240,652 shares of the company’s stock valued at $868,273,000 after purchasing an additional 111,900 shares during the period.
-Geode Capital Management LLC increased its holdings in shares of CrowdStrike by 5.1% in the 4th quarter.
-Geode Capital Management LLC now owns 2,708,467 shares of the company’s stock valued at $553,862,000 after purchasing an additional 130,932 shares during the period.
-First Trust Advisors LP increased its holdings in shares of CrowdStrike by 26.3% in the 4th quarter.
-First Trust Advisors LP now owns 2,673,257 shares of the company’s stock valued at $547,349,000 after purchasing an additional 556,270 shares during the period.
-Norges Bank acquired a new position in shares of CrowdStrike in the 4th quarter valued at about $348,527,000.
-Finally, Legal & General Group Plc grew its stake in shares of CrowdStrike by 1.3% in the 4th quarter.
-Legal & General Group Plc now owns 1,390,117 shares of the company’s stock valued at $284,626,000 after buying an additional 18,407 shares in the last quarter.
-Institutional investors own 63.02% of the company’s stock.
+Other hedge funds have also modified their holdings of the company.
+Bank of New Hampshire purchased a new position in shares of CrowdStrike in the 1st quarter valued at $30,000.
+Massmutual Trust Co.
+FSB ADV grew its holdings in CrowdStrike by 159.6% during the 4th quarter.
+Massmutual Trust Co.
+FSB ADV now owns 135 shares of the company’s stock valued at $28,000 after purchasing an additional 83 shares in the last quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA grew its holdings in CrowdStrike by 440.0% during the 4th quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 135 shares of the company’s stock valued at $28,000 after purchasing an additional 110 shares in the last quarter.
+MUFG Americas Holdings Corp acquired a new stake in CrowdStrike during the 4th quarter valued at $30,000.
+Finally, Selective Wealth Management Inc. grew its holdings in CrowdStrike by 3,750.0% during the 4th quarter.
+Selective Wealth Management Inc. now owns 154 shares of the company’s stock valued at $32,000 after purchasing an additional 150 shares in the last quarter.
+63.02% of the stock is currently owned by institutional investors and hedge funds.

-In other CrowdStrike news, CEO George Kurtz sold 71,528 shares of the stock in a transaction on Tuesday, June 21st.
-The stock was sold at an average price of $165.35, for a total transaction of $11,827,154.80.
-Following the completion of the transaction, the chief executive officer now directly owns 958,309 shares in the company, valued at $158,456,393.15.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Shawn Henry sold 8,713 shares of the stock in a transaction on Tuesday, June 21st.
-The stock was sold at an average price of $165.03, for a total value of $1,437,906.39.
-Following the transaction, the insider now owns 185,584 shares of the company’s stock, valued at $30,626,927.52.
+In other CrowdStrike news, CEO George Kurtz sold 71,528 shares of the business’s stock in a transaction dated Tuesday, June 21st.
+The shares were sold at an average price of $165.35, for a total transaction of $11,827,154.80.
+Following the sale, the chief executive officer now directly owns 958,309 shares in the company, valued at approximately $158,456,393.15.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Shawn Henry sold 8,713 shares of the business’s stock in a transaction dated Tuesday, June 21st.
+The stock was sold at an average price of $165.03, for a total transaction of $1,437,906.39.
+Following the sale, the insider now owns 185,584 shares in the company, valued at $30,626,927.52.
 The disclosure for this sale can be found here.
-Insiders sold 142,518 shares of company stock valued at $26,695,256 over the last 90 days.
-6.82% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 142,518 shares of company stock worth $26,695,256.
+6.82% of the stock is currently owned by insiders.

-Several brokerages recently commented on CRWD.
-JMP Securities reissued a “buy” rating and issued a $275.00 price target on shares of CrowdStrike in a research note on Friday, June 3rd.
-UBS Group lowered their price target on CrowdStrike from $285.00 to $240.00 and set a “buy” rating for the company in a research note on Thursday, May 19th.
-DA Davidson lowered their price target on CrowdStrike from $280.00 to $235.00 and set a “buy” rating for the company in a research note on Friday, June 3rd.
-Oppenheimer lowered their price target on CrowdStrike from $300.00 to $250.00 and set an “outperform” rating for the company in a research note on Friday, June 3rd.
-Finally, Cowen lowered their price target on CrowdStrike to $220.00 in a research note on Friday, June 3rd.
-Twenty-seven research analysts have rated the stock with a buy rating, According to MarketBeat, the stock has an average rating of “Buy” and an average target price of $251.38.

 CrowdStrike Holdings, Inc provides cloud-delivered protection across endpoints and cloud workloads, identity, and data.
 It offers threat intelligence, managed security services, IT operations management, threat hunting, Zero Trust identity protection, and log management.
 The company primarily sells subscriptions to its Falcon platform and cloud modules through its direct sales team that leverages its network of channel partners.